-Icy pipes split eventually causing great leaks.
+Icy pipes eventually split causing great leaks.
 However, before they split, they experience reduced water pressure.
 Check out your sink, bathtub, toilet, and dishwasher to see if you notice a lack of running water.
-Separate pipes may be experiencing different temperatures so you will need to check these individually.
+Separate pipes may be experiencing different temperatures, so you will need to check these individually.

-Checking your pipework can directly be the answer, sometimes.
+Checking your pipework can be the answer, sometimes.
 Look over the exterior piping if your home has any.
 Check the pipeline under your sinks, near your water heater and in your attic.
 If you notice the exterior of the pipe is covered in frost then it means you are probably dealing with a frozen pipe.

-You will be able to determine the source of freezing overtime.
+You will be able to determine the source of the freezing overtime.
 If you have encountered frozen pipes, always contact a professional plumber.
 To effectively fix a frozen pipe system despite its size, experienced personnel are needed.
 If frozen pipes are not tended to, they can split.
 Contact Emergency Plumbers at 1300 237 246 and make your home’s health a priority.